yo-ch/Inazuma/README.md

 A personal Discord bot written using discord.js.

-Includes anime lookup and a music player.
+Includes anime lookup (Anilist) and a music player.

 # Commands